Kvilt1/sdawdj/fixed_solutions_final.md

   where:
-  - $V$ is the voltage drop,
+  -$V$ is the voltage drop,
-  - $E$ is the electric field strength,
+  -$E$ is the electric field strength,
-  - $d$ is the distance between the plates.
+  -$d$ is the distance between the plates.

 #### Step-by-Step Solution
 1. Convert the distance from mm to meters: